thevxn/todolator/README.md

 The built binary & installers will be created in `src-tauri/target/release`.

-## TODO

-- Calendar units for recurrence

 ## Future Releases

-- GUI paging
+- GUI paging to support displaying more than 30 upcoming reminders
 - Update paging so that all generated instances are not held in memory and do not grow with each new page
   - Only hold the current page and check if it's needed to regenerate upon every request for a page of tasks
 - MacOS release